 Here, we take a look at the advantages and disadvantages of swimming pool covers to help you did if it’s a necessary addition to your outdoor space.

-One of the main reasons people install a swimming pool cover is for its ability to maintain and even slightly increase the water’s temperature.
+One of the main reasons people install swimming pool covers is for its ability to maintain and even slightly increase the water’s temperature.
 If a warm pool is a must-have for you, a pool cover can help to significantly reduce your heating bills.

 Reduce water loss

 It’s not just leaks or excess splashing that cause a drop in your swimming pool water level.
-Evaporation is a substantial contributor of water loss and if not controlled, it can lead to damage to your skimmers and pump system.
-Installing a pool cover will reduce your water loss that occurs when the pool isn’t in use.
+Evaporation is a substantial contributor to water loss and if not controlled, it can lead to damage to your skimmers and pump system.
+Installing pool covers will reduce the water loss that occurs when the pool isn’t in use.

 Minimise chlorine consumption

-A pool cover reduces the amount of UV light coming into contact with the water.
+Pool covers reduce the amount of UV light coming into contact with the water.
 This is an important advantage as the pool chemical chlorine is degraded when exposed to UV light.
 This means you won’t be required to add as much chlorine, which can save you time to refill and money purchasing the chemicals.
-For those considering a salt water pool, this will mean the chlorinator system will use less energy.
+For those considering a saltwater pool, this will mean the chlorinator system will use less energy.

 Reduced amount of leaf litter